RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_active_active_database.md

 * `latest_import_status` - An object containing the JSON-formatted response detailing the latest import status (or an error if the lookup failed).

 ## Import
-`rediscloud_active_active_subscription_database` can be imported using the ID of the Active-Active subscription and the ID of the database in the format {subscription ID}/{database ID}, e.g.
+`rediscloud_active_active_database` can be imported using the ID of the Active-Active subscription and the ID of the database in the format {subscription ID}/{database ID}, e.g.

 ```
-$ terraform import rediscloud_active_active_subscription_database.database-resource 123456/12345678
+$ terraform import rediscloud_active_active_database.database-resource 123456/12345678
 ```

 Note: Due to constraints in the Redis Cloud API, the import process will not import global attributes or override region attributes.
 If you wish to use these attributes in your Terraform configuration, you will need to manually add them to your Terraform configuration and run `terraform apply` to update the database.